reg-terraform-modules/terraform-aws-api_gateway-file_receiver/README.md

-# Resource/function: api gateway/rest api

-## Purpose
-API pipeline setup for generating apis for reciving files and storing in S3.
+# Documentation

+This module generates a rest-api for sending files to S3.

-## Description
+## Module description
 Generates a default API for reciving files using PUT method, and storing to chosen folder in S3.
 The API generates an API_KEY required for autorization, and activates logging to CloudWatch for each invokation.

 ## Requires